 Where is the Gap?

-Every business will have gaps between their potential customer and a conversion.
+Every business will have gaps between its potential customer and conversion.
 BuyersGap conducts independent research to find the reason or reasons why a person wouldn’t do business with a company.
 Identifying and correcting these gaps will help improve your marketing strategy, reduce advertising costs, and improve customer conversions.
-We have found that the 5 biggest gaps in the Buyer’s Journey are in discovery, social proof, experience, responsiveness, and competition.
+We have found that the five biggest gaps in a Buyer’s Journey are discovery, social proof, experience, responsiveness, and competition.
 If your brand isn’t easy to find or doesn’t convey trust, a potential buyer will not engage with you.
 It doesn’t matter how unique, helpful, or interesting your product or service may be.
-Here are the 5 biggest gaps in the Buyer’s Journey.
+Continue reading to learn about the five largest gaps in a Buyer’s Journey.

 This is simple.
 Can potential customers find you online?
 If people can’t find your business, they won’t be able to conduct business with you.
 It is a fairly basic concept, but bridging this gap is typically the most challenging.
 Every business should look to improve their visibility if they want to grow their business.
 Our reports often show that it isn’t that easy.
 Here are a few examples from a recent report:

 - “I had to use their name to find them.”